 Extensive research is being conducted in the field of psoriasis, and new treatments are being tested.

 However, the road from the first testing of a new product to its availability at the pharmacy is long.

 These are a few of the clinical success stories with leeching.

-Skin disorders primarily of autoimmune kind make the dermis thick with poor tissue perfusion.
+Skin disorders primarily of an autoimmune kind make the dermis thick with poor tissue perfusion.

 The leech saliva prevents inflammatory mediators, decreases tissue thickness, accelerates reperfusion, and increases the permeability of the tissue making it more acceptable to therapeutics.
 Hence making leech therapy an ideal mode of treatment in

 Leech is a boon to dermatologists but its use must be with caution as it’s known to have its own type of side effects.

 You might like: The truth is that the more you learn about buckwheat, the more you want to eat it every day.